frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/appointment_type.md

 # Appointment Type

 You can create masters for various types of Appointments.
-Appointment Type allows you to predefine the duration of the appointment, specify whether its inpatient and set colors to differentiate between different Appointment Types for analysis.
+Appointment Type allows you to predefine the duration of the appointment, specify whether it's inpatient, and set colors to differentiate between different Appointment Types for analysis.

 ## 1. How to Create an Appointment Type